A healthier, fluffy arroz rojo recipe (Mexican red rice), made with ripe tomatoes, a touch of spices, and a blend of optional veggies.

 Carefully pour in the blended tomato mixture (the heat can cause it to splatter).
 Add in the onion, and any fresh vegetables if using.
 Give the mixture a good stir, and let it come to a boil.

-Once boiling, cover with a tight fitting lid (no opening or stirring again once covered).
+Once boiling, cover with a tight-fitting lid (no opening or stirring again once covered).
 Reduce heat to a rolling simmer on low heat.
 Let it cook for 18 minutes (no peeking!).
-After 18 minutes, turn off heat (do not remove cover), and let sit for 10 minutes.
+After 18 minutes, turn off the heat (do not remove the cover), and let sit for 10 minutes.

 Gently fold in the frozen vegetables (if using).
 Avoid over-mixing to maintain texture.
-You can either keep the onion in or remove, depending on your preference (I like to keep it in!).
+You can either keep the onion in or remove it, depending on your preference (I like to keep it in!).

 - Keep the heat at medium and stir frequently to prevent burning or sticking.
 Toast until the rice is golden and smells nutty — this adds depth of flavor and keeps the rice from getting mushy.